mnukka/qa-service/readme.md

 # Getting Started
-This is a simple spring boot application which enables of creating a customer and updating its marketing consent.

-This application is meant as a service against which to implement a test task for Quality Assurance
+This service is meant to be used as a dummy application for Quality Assurance.

+## Stack
+1) Java 8
+2) Spring boot

+## Features
+* application enables creating a customer
+* updating customers marketing consent

 ## Bugs introduced into the application
 1) customers can be created without any data validation